alexcnsf/MasteryCards/README.md

 Processing chunk 3 of 220...
 ```

-Expecting this to take a few minutes to complete.
+Expecting this to take about 15s per page to complete (in my experience).

 **STEP 3: Copying the Anki media files**